-Crusader Kings 3 is the critically-acclaimed successor to Crusader Kings 2, the grand strategy game that catapulted this niche sub-genre of strategy games into the mainstream.
-For nearly ten years, gamers across the world delighted in murdering and/or seducing their way across medieval Europe, and if you read our Crusader Kings 3 review, you’ll see that the newest iteration is just as great.
+So, you want to know about CK3 DLC?
+Crusader Kings III is the critically-acclaimed successor to Crusader Kings 2, the grand strategy game that catapulted this niche sub-genre of strategy games into the mainstream.
+For nearly ten years, gamers across the world delighted in murdering and/or seducing their way across medieval Europe, and if you read our Crusader Kings III review, you’ll see that the newest iteration is just as great.

-We’re just over six months from the release of Crusader Kings 3, so naturally there’s not much DLC to go around.
-In fact the first DLC pack – Northern Lords – has only just released.
+We’re not far from the one year mark of Crusader Kings III’s release, so naturally there’s not much DLC to go around.
+In fact the first DLC pack – Northern Lords – only released in March.
 It’s one of three packs we’re expecting in the initial expansion pass (two minor, one major), but we don’t have a timetable for the rest of it right now.
 As such, this guide will be brief to start with, but we’ll keep it updated as we go along.

 Crusader Kings 3 DLC